aubstacle/Good-README-Generator/README.md

 6. [Questions](#Questions)

 ## Installation
-install
+test

 ## Usage
-usage
+test

 ## Contributing
-contr
+test

 ## Tests
 test

 ## License
-This project is protected by the MIT license.
+This project is protected by the bsl-1.0 license.
-For more information on this licence, click [here](https://choosealicense.com/licenses/MIT/)
+For more information on this licence, click [here](https://choosealicense.com/licenses/bsl-1.0/)

 ## Questions
 Feel free to contact me if you have any questions!